stereotype441/language/resources/type-system/inference.md

 `{T_1, T_2, ...}`, and a type schema `K`.
 As with [argument part inference](#Argument-part-inference), the symbol `∅` denotes a missing name.

-The output of method invocation inference is an elaborated expression `m`, determined as follows:
+The output of method invocation inference is an elaborated expression `m`, with static type `T`, where `m` and `T` are determined as follows:

 - Let `T_0` be the static type of `m_0`.